bllchmbrs/sensei/README.md

 ## Description

-Introducing **Astro LaunchUI**, the ultimate starter template for your startup web project.
-Built on Astro's next-gen island architecture, Astro LaunchUI offers a sleek and modern design with a wide range of components and features to help you create a stunning online store.
+Introducing **Adobe Sensei Studio**, the next-generation AI-powered platform for creative professionals and teams.
+Built with Adobe's advanced AI technologies, Sensei Studio offers a sleek and modern design with a wide range of components and features to help you create, automate, and enhance your creative projects across Adobe products.

 **Main Features**
-Build your startup website quickly and efficiently with:
+Accelerate your creative workflow with:
-- 70+ fully coded elements
+- 70+ fully coded elements for rapid prototyping
-- 3 fully coded example pages
+- 3 fully coded example pages for Adobe product integrations
-- 30+ blocks
+- 30+ creative blocks
+- Responsive, Adobe-branded design
+- Seamless integration with Photoshop, Illustrator, Premiere Pro, Firefly, and more
-- Responsive design
+- Generative AI tools for images, video, and design

 **Example Pages**
-We created a set of pre-built pages to help you get inspired or show something to your clients.
-See them below:
-- [Landing Page](https://demos.creative-tim.com/astro-launch-ui/landing/): Designed to introduce the website's purpose and encourage the user to take an action.
-- [Product Page](https://demos.creative-tim.com/astro-launch-ui/product/): It's designed to give the user all the information they need to make a purchase decision
-- [Shopping Page](https://demos.creative-tim.com/astro-launch-ui/shopping-cart/): Includes a summary of the items in the cart and a form for billing and shipping information.
+Get inspired by our pre-built pages, designed for creative teams and agencies:
+- [Landing Page](#): Showcases Adobe Sensei Studio's AI-powered creative workflow.
+- [Product Integration Page](#): Demonstrates how to connect with Adobe Photoshop, Illustrator, and Firefly for generative AI tasks.
+- [Team Collaboration Page](#): Highlights real-time collaboration and smart automation for creative teams.
 - more+

-Astro LaunchUI has everything you need to create the startup website of your dreams.
+Adobe Sensei Studio has everything you need to supercharge your creative projects with Adobe AI.

 ## 🚀 Project Structure